utshomax/postman-docs/src/pages/docs/collaborating-in-postman/private-api-network/adding-private-network.md

 ## Reviewing details about elements

-To review information about workspace, collection, and APIs, select it from the left sidebar.
-On the right, you can view the its description and the editors who have worked on it.
+To review information about workspaces, collections, and APIs, select it from the left sidebar.
+On the right, you can view its description and the editors who have worked on it.
 You can view the following details:

 * For workspaces, you can view all of the collections and APIs inside them.
 * For collections, you can view available documentation.
 In the documentation, you can select **Try Request** next to a request or **Try Example** next to an example to open it in a new tab.
 To learn more about trying an example, see [Trying an example](/docs/sending-requests/examples/#trying-an-example).
 * For APIs, you can view API definitions and associated API documentation.
 You can also view collections added to the API.
-    > If you published an API with an API definition that has violations, your API documentation might not display as expected.
-To learn more, see [Publishing an API to consumers](/docs/designing-and-developing-your-api/versioning-an-api/api-versions/#publishing-an-api-to-consumers).
+    > If you published an API with an API definition that has syntax errors, your API documentation might not display as expected.
+To learn more about viewing syntax errors, see [Viewing syntax errors in your API definition](/docs/designing-and-developing-your-api/developing-an-api/validating-elements-against-schema/#viewing-syntax-errors-in-your-api-definition).

 You can also open the element in its workspace.
 Select an element from the left sidebar, and then select either **View in Workspace** or **Open Workspace** in the upper-right corner.